 - We believe in a holistic approach to wealth management and guide each client through a tailored process based on what is most important to them.
 Whether it is retirement, college planning, investment real estate or even complex estate planning, Clark Wealth Strategies has the experience and integrity to successfully address the issue.

-- As a fee-only Registered Investment Advisor (RIA), Clark Wealth Strategies, Inc. operates in accordance with the Fiduciary Standard.
+- As a fee-only registered investment advisory firm, Clark Wealth Strategies, Inc. operates in accordance with the Fiduciary Standard.
 Simply stated, we are bound by law to put our clients’ interests ahead of our own.
 We take this standard to heart and continually strive to be a trusted advisor, providing conflict-free advice and objective investment management solutions.

 - If you are considering the sale of investment real estate, it is important to consider a 1031 tax-deferred exchange.
 A 1031 exchange allows you to defer capital gains, depreciation recapture and investment taxes and reinvest the entire proceeds into other investment real estate.
 However, there are strict rules and timelines that must be followed.

 Thanks for visiting our website.
 Here is a little bit about ourselves:

 Clark Wealth Strategies, Inc. is an independently registered investment advisory firm that is focused on providing cutting-edge wealth management solutions.

 David B. Clark, founder and CEO of Clark Wealth Strategies, has been providing wealth management solutions for clients for over 23 years.
 He believes strongly in the fiduciary standard, where transparency and integrity are paramount.